skypjack/entt/docs/md/entity.md

 can be moved.
 The `set` member function either creates a new instance of the context variable or overwrites an already existing one if any.
 The `try_ctx` member function returns a pointer to the context variable if it exists, otherwise it returns a null pointer.
-This fits well with the `if` statement with initializer.

 ## Snapshot: complete vs continuous